Park Si-yeon: Career

 In 2010, U.S.-based Korean fashion company Moeim Style announced that Park would be the creative director for U.S. fashion brand TOUCH.
 As creative director, she oversaw the entire planning process, from design to distribution to production, of the brand's celebrity fashion line.
 The "celeb line" that she handled included the brands Tulle, Line & Dot, 213 and MK2K.

-For Christmas 2011, eight actors and actresses from Park's agency Didim531 (then known as Eyagi Entertainment) - including herself, Park Si-hoo, Jo Yeo-jeong and Nam Gyu-ri - recorded a song with no help from professional singers.
+For Christmas 2011, eight actors and actresses from Park's agency Didim531 (then known as Eyagi Entertainment) - including herself, Park Si-hoo, Cho Yeo-jeong and Nam Gyu-ri - recorded a song with no help from professional singers.
 The track, titled "Winter Story," is a cheerful tune based on the emotions that arise before a love confession, which is made against a winter backdrop.
 The song was released for sale online on December 5, 2011, and all profits from the song's sales went to charity.

 Park made her comeback to the big screen after a two-year hiatus (her last film had been Marine Boy) in 2012's The Scent.
 She played a seductive woman who is the sole witness to the deaths of her husband and his mistress, whom the detective suspects is the killer yet is drawn to her mystique.
 Mesmerized while reading the script for the movie, Park said, "I am really excited that I get to play a character that is cool on the outside but is hurt and sad on the inside."

 She then starred in the melodrama The Innocent Man, playing a woman who betrays her lover to serve her own ambition and puts him on the path to destructive revenge.
 Critics have credited Park's mature performance, saying she mastered the character's complicated nature in a way that heightened the tension of the story, and was not overshadowed by leading actors Song Joong-ki and Moon Chae-won.

 After giving birth and being indicted for propofol use in 2013, Park returned to television with the 2014 cable drama The Greatest Marriage, in which her character struggles to balance single motherhood and a successful career as an anchorwoman.

 In 2015, she made her Hollywood debut in Last Knights, an action film set in medieval times about a band of warriors who seek revenge on a corrupt emperor.
 She starred alongside Clive Owen, Morgan Freeman, and Korean veteran actor Ahn Sung-ki.
 With Japanese director Kazuaki Kiriya at the helm, filming took place in the Czech Republic.

 In January 2022, it was reported that Park's contract with agency Mystic Story had ended.